Last Updated on December 24, 2021

 In the book, Darcy Fitzwilliam is “29, beautiful, successful, and brilliant.
 Darcy’s never fallen in love, never has time for anyone else’s drama, and never goes home for Christmas if she can help it.”
 This time she’s only off to spend the season with her family in Pemberley, Ohio because her mother is sick.

 In the movie, Luke is in the restaurant business, and in the book he’s a carpenter.
 In both he’s someone who values the simple things in life, like spending time with family, and his Lizzie-like-prejudice that he’ll need to shake centers around preconceived notions of big-city girls.
 Now if only Darcy can let go of her pride we might get our happy ending.

 Watch the TRAILER

 “Pride, Prejudice, and Mistletoe” is AVAILABLE to STREAM

 Starring Lacey Chabert, Brendan Penny, Genevieve Kang, Ali Hassan, Catherine Thomas.

 If you enjoyed this post, you’ll want to wander over to The Period Films List.
-You’ll especially like the Best Period Films: Christmas Classics and the Georgian and Regency Era lists.
-You’ll also want to see the review of Hallmark’s A Christmas Memory, the article about the New Adaptation of Pride and Prejudice, and the piece about the Costumes in the Different Adaptations of the Jane Austen Classic.
+You’ll especially like the Best Period Films: Christmas Classics list.
+You’ll also want to see the review of Hallmark’s A Christmas Memory.